 You may also offer regular discounts to customers to inspire their engagement and increase new clients.

-For example, you can give customers a 5% discount and increase it progressively with time in as they increase their spend.
+For example, you can give customers a 5% discount and increase it progressively with time as they increase their spend.

 This makes your subscribers look forward to celebrating most, if not all, their family holidays and they may even refer your restaurant to friends and colleagues.